 Clinical Chemistry Lab

-- Antibodies associated with Celiac disease, inflammation which damages the villi of the small intestine and inhibits the body’s ability to absorb nutrients.
+- Antibodies associated with celiac disease, which causes inflammation that damages the villi of the small intestine and inhibits the body’s ability to absorb nutrients.

 - A panel of hormones indicating poor thyroid function, which affects a variety of metabolic processes.

-Our Molecular Genetics Laboratory is empowering patients to take control of their healthcare by individualizing it based on their unique genetic code.
-Through our Pharmacogenetic (PGx) panels we help patients, in partnership with their doctors, find personal recommendations for correct dosing of therapeutic drugs that are tailored to that person’s genome and response to those drugs.
-Our clinical lab uses Real-Time PCR to obtain the most reliable result.
+Our Molecular Genetics Lab is empowering patients to take control of their healthcare by individualizing it based on their unique genetic code.
+Through our pharmacogenetic (PGx) panels, we help patients, in partnership with their doctors, find personal recommendations for correct dosing of therapeutic drugs that are tailored to that person’s genome and response to those drugs.
+Our clinical lab uses real-time PCR to obtain the most reliable result.

-Not only are we empowering individualized healthcare for everyone, but we are also working with clinicians to provide the best recommended therapy for Urinary Tract Infections.
-We are challenging overuse of antibiotics by identifying the exact pathogen(s) infecting a patient and examining which drugs will work best if those pathogens have developed resistance to the “usual” antibiotic by identifying antibiotic resistance in real-time.
-In addition, we utilize our RNA lab and expertise in Real-Time PCR to run our innovative Hepatitis C Viral Load dried blood spot assay.
+Not only are we empowering individualized healthcare for everyone, but we are also working with clinicians to provide the best-recommended therapy for urinary tract infections.
+We are challenging the overuse of antibiotics by identifying the exact pathogen(s) infecting a patient and examining which drugs will work best if those pathogens have developed resistance to the “usual” antibiotic by identifying antibiotic resistance in real time.
+In addition, we utilize our RNA lab and expertise in real-time PCR to run our innovative hepatitis C viral load dried blood spot assay.

 Infectious Disease Lab

-Molecular’s Infectious Disease laboratory is a state-of-the art, fully automated, high-throughput lab.
-The laboratory specializes in diagnostic testing for Sexually Transmitted Infections (STIs) and respiratory pathogens.
-The Infectious Disease lab has several “firsts” to their credit.
-It was the first lab in the country to offer a comprehensive, at-home self-collected STI panel.
-It was the first to offer Human Papillomavirus screening for males from urine samples.
-The lab is also the only in the country to develop Hepatitis C Viral Load testing from Dried Blood Spots.
+Our Infectious Disease Lab is a state-of-the-art, fully automated, high-throughput lab.
+The laboratory specializes in diagnostic testing for sexually transmitted infections (STIs) and respiratory pathogens.
+The Infectious Disease lab has several “firsts” to its credit – it was the first lab in the country to offer a comprehensive, at-home self-collected STI panel.
+It was the first to offer human papillomavirus (HPV) screening for males from urine samples.
+The lab is also the only one in the country to develop hepatitis C viral load testing from dried blood spots.
 It was the first to offer comprehensive PrEP testing panels for at-home collection.

-The Infectious Disease laboratory offers Dried Blood Spot ELISA testing for SARS-CoV-2**, Hepatitis B Virus, Hepatitis C Virus, Human Immunodeficiency Virus, Herpes Simplex Virus Type II, and Syphilis.
-Other STIs include chlamydia, gonorrhea, trichomonas, Mycoplasma genitalium, and Human Papillomavirus.
+The Infectious Disease laboratory offers dried blood spot ELISA testing for SARS-CoV-2**, hepatitis B virus, hepatitis C virus, human immunodeficiency virus (HIV), herpes simplex virus type II, and syphilis.
+Other STIs include chlamydia, gonorrhea, trichomonas, mycoplasma genitalium, and human papillomavirus.
 Chlamydia, gonorrhea, and HPV can be performed on genital, oral, or rectal collections.
 Respiratory pathogens include SARS-CoV-2*, Flu A/B, RSV, adenovirus, human metapneumovirus, parainfluenza, and common coronavirus.

-*This product has not been FDA cleared or approved, but has been authorized for emergency use by FDA under an EUA for use by authorized laboratories.
-We not perform testing on COVID samples collected at home.
+*This product has not been FDA-cleared or -approved but has been authorized for emergency use by FDA under an EUA for use by authorized laboratories.
+We do not perform testing on COVID samples collected at home.

-Molecular’s Toxicology Laboratory also provides a plethora of esoteric testing options in addition to the industry compliant illicit drugs and pain management testing panels.
+Our Toxicology Laboratory also provides a plethora of esoteric testing options in addition to the industry-compliant illicit drugs and pain management testing panels.
 Clients/physicians are notified on any consistencies or inconsistencies of drug testing results compared to drugs prescribed.
-Molecular utilizes highly efficient, state of the art instrumentation that yields quantitative and qualitative results.
+Molecular Testing Labs utilizes highly efficient, state-of-the-art instrumentation that yields quantitative and qualitative results.

 The vision of Molecular Testing Labs is to provide toxicology testing to all demographics within communities, including those who do not have access to healthcare.

-Molecular’s BioLibrary (BL) is devoted to progression.
-Samples are collected, catalogued, de-identified, and stored in the proper environment to maintain the stability of the sample.
-Adherence to de-identifying is crucial and it is done according to the Safe Harbor method of the Health Insurance Portability and Accountability Act (HIPAA) to protect patient identities when providing samples.
-The purpose of retaining these rare samples is to assist further understanding diseases and strive to advance diagnostic treatment of diseases.
-These stored samples can be used for development of the next clinical studies with-in Molecular’s Research and Development services and primarily for use by third-party research institutions.
-To obtain a list of samples or for questions please email BioLibrary@moleculartestinglabs.com.
+Molecular Testing Labs’ BioLibrary (BL) is devoted to progression.
+Samples are collected, catalogued, de-identified, and stored in the proper environment to maintain stability of the sample.
+Adherence to de-identifying is crucial, and it is done according to the Safe Harbor method of the Health Insurance Portability and Accountability Act (HIPAA) to protect patient identities when providing samples.
+The purpose of retaining these rare samples is to assist in further understanding diseases and strive to advance diagnostic treatment of diseases.
+These stored samples can be used for development of the next clinical studies within Molecular’s Research and Development department and primarily for use by third-party research institutions.
+To obtain a list of samples or for questions, please email BioLibrary@moleculartestinglabs.com.